miagg/dotfiles/README.md

 - Did you remember to save all important documents from non-iCloud directories?
 - Did you save all of your work from apps which aren't synced through iCloud?
 - Did you remember to export important data from your local database?
-- Did you update [mackup](https://github.com/lra/mackup) to the latest version and ran `mackup backup`?
+- Did you backup application preferences with `backup && bpg Tools`?

 ### Installing macOS cleanly